lblod/download-url-service/README.md

 # download url service

-# loket-download-url-service

-A microservice that periodically looks in the database for urls that are ready to be cached and tries to download and store their content locally, if not already stored.
+A microservice that periodically looks in the database for urls that have the "ready-to-be-cached" status and tries to download and store their content locally, if not already stored.
 You can force it to run immediately by visiting /checkurls subroute.

 ```
   FILE_STORAGE